ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 required to reject or perform some other error handling when encountering inconsistent or unrecognized suffix tags marked as critical.

+An application that encounters duplicate use of a suffix key in elective suffixes and does not want to perform additional processing on this inconsistency MUST choose the first suffix that has that key, i.e.,

+    2022-07-08T00:14:07Z[u-ca=chinese,u-ca=japanese]
+    2022-07-08T00:14:07Z[u-ca=chinese]

+are then treated the same.

 ## Inconsistent `time-offset`/Time-Zone Information {#inconsistent}